mikelovesrobots/unity3d-trigger-action-pattern/README.md

         - SpawnGameObjectAction
 ```

-The point here, and there is a point, is that when triggers are loosely coupled
+The point here is that when triggers are loosely coupled to actions and all
-to actions and all actions have the same interface, actions become composable.
+actions have the same interface, actions become composable.
+You write an action
-You write an action once and re-use it in a bunch of places.
-This feels right
+once and re-use it in a bunch of places.
+This feels better because it's working
-because it's working at the right level of abstraction.
-And as a bonus, you've
+at a cleaner level of abstaction.
-now got a reusable prefab.

 To Install